Repro Samples Method for a Performance Guaranteed Inference in General and Irregular Inference Problems: Brief review and comparison with existing and relevant inference procedures

-In the remaining of this subsection, we provide some comparative discussions, comparing the repro samples method with: (i) the ABC and GFI methods; (ii) the IM method; (iii) the universal inference method; (iv) the conformal prediction approach; and (v) the Monte-Carlo hypothesis testing procedure.
-We further describe the role that the repro samples method can play in bridging across BFF inference approaches.
+We consider that the repro samples method is a further development (generalization and refinements) of these aforementioned existing procedures across the BFF paradigms.
+The two important ideas described in the previous paragraph have guided our developments of both finite and asymptotic inference procedures under the frequentist framework without the need to use any likelihood or decision theoretical criteria.
+In the remaining of this subsection, we provide direct discussions, comparing the repro samples method with: (i) the ABC and GFI methods; (ii) the IM method; (iii) the bootstrap method (iv) the universal inference method; (v) the conformal prediction approach; and (vi) the Monte-Carlo hypothesis testing procedure under the classical Neyman-Pearson framework.
+To conclude the subsection, we further describe the role that the repro samples method can play in bridging across BFF inference approaches.